jsvine/intro-to-visidata/docs/intermediate/large-files.rst

 Select a random sample of rows
 ------------------------------

 In VisiData, you can create a randomly-sampled copy of any sheet.
 To create a random-sample sheet, press :kbd:`Space` to initiate the longname-command prompt, and type ``random-rows``.
-At the the prompt, type the number of rows you'd like to include, and then press :kbd:`Enter`.
+At the prompt, type the number of rows you'd like to include, and then press :kbd:`Enter`.